ibm-cloud-docs/watsonx-ai-saas-automation/deploy.md

         1. The resource prefix for uniquely naming the services that are being provisioned.
         2. The {{site.data.keyword.IBM_notm}} watsonx admin api key.
 It is recommended to store the api key in advance in Secrets Manager that's integrated with the {{site.data.keyword.cloud_notm}} projects and reference it from there.
         3. The name of the {{site.data.keyword.IBM_notm}} Watsonx starter project.
-    3. From the Optional tab, if you want to enable storage delegation for the Cloud Object Storage instance using an
+    3. From the Optional tab, if you want to enable storage delegation for the Cloud Object Storage instance using a
         {{site.data.keyword.IBM_notm}} Key Protect encryption key, then set at least the CRN of the {{site.data.keyword.IBM_notm}} Key Protect instance to use.
 You can provide the CRN of the encryption key as well, or let the automation creating one for you.
     4. Save the configuration.